akovanev/kovanev.github.io/_posts/2020-10-07-Output-and-loggin-within-epi-job.md

         {
             try
             {
-				//Here should be some import stuff.
+				//Here should be some update content stuff.
-				//For clarity I added exceptions
+				//Some exceptions will be thrown.
                 if(item.code % 3 == 0)
 					throw new Exception(item.code.ToString());
             }